Navigation

 Living with female infertility

 You may find it helpful to get support from others going through the same thing.
 You can find local support groups and access online support through the charity, Fertility Network UK.
 Or it may help to talk to someone who doesn’t know you or your partner, and isn’t involved in your treatment.
-Counselling may help you talk about the impact it’s having – ask your fertility clinic to refer you, or find a counsellor yourself.
+Counselling may help you talk about the impact it’s having – you can ask your fertility clinic to refer you or find a counsellor yourself.

 Living with endometriosis?
 Looking for support?